stanfordjournalism/data-journalism-notebooks/README.md

 ## Working locally

 You can run Jupyter Lab locally to create new notebooks or update pre-existing notebooks.

-Just make sure you:
+> Any pushes or merges to to the `main` branch trigger automatic rebuild of the GH Pages JupyterLite site.

+Here's the general workflow:

+- Create a git branch locally
-- Always add/edit files in the `content/` directory, which is where our JupyterLite on GitHub Pages expects to find notebooks
+- Add/edit files in the `content/` directory, which is where our JupyterLite on GitHub Pages expects to find notebooks
-- Don't forget to update both the `Pipfile` **and** `requirements.txt` to include any 3rd-party libraries required by your notebook.
-The `Pipfile` tracks dependences for local development of notebooks, while GitHub Actions uses `requirements.txt` to install dependencies into the GH Pages JupyterLite instance.
+- Update both the `Pipfile` **and** `requirements.txt` to include any 3rd-party libraries required by your notebook(s).
+The `Pipfile` tracks dependencies for local development of notebooks, while GitHub Actions uses `requirements.txt` to install dependencies into our JupyterLite instance hosted on GH Pages.

 To develop locally, clone this repo and use a standard `pipenv` workflow: